Wedding photography styles and finding a photographer who’s a good fit!

 Alternative Wedding Photography

 I’m not sure about the alternative wedding photographer label.
-I think initially, when the term was first coined, it meant an alternative to the main stream approaches that were available at the time.
+When the term was first coined, I think it meant an alternative to the mainstream approaches that were available at the time.
 It’s come to mean wedding photography for couples who are doing things a little differently and a lot of alternative wedding shooters cover quite non-traditional weddings.

 However non-traditional the wedding, there are always some traditional elements.
-My couples almost always have group shots / family formals and while they’re not the most enjoyable part of the day for anyone, they are one of the most important.
+My couples almost always have group shots / family formals and while they’re usually not the most enjoyable part of the day, they are one of the most important.

 My aim with this part of the day is always to work quickly, painlessly and to get you back to your party as soon as possible.
 This article about stress free group shots explains my approach in a bit more detail.